 \end{rem}

-\quad Another example of interest is the singular chains of the embedding functor, $S_{*}\textup{Emb}(-,N)$.
+\quad Another example of interest is the singular chains of the embedding functor, $S_{*}\emb(-,N)$.
 We will briefly sketch how to obtain a chain complex version of $\sT_k$.
-We write $S_*$ for the normalised singular chains functor $Top \rightarrow Ch_{\geq 0}$.
-Since it is a lax monoidal functor, we can use it to enrich $\sE$ over chain complexes.
-We denote by $\sE(M,N)_*$ the chain complex $S_* \sE(M,N)$ of morphisms between $M$ and $N$ in $\sE$.
+We write $S_*$ for the normalised singular chains functor $\mathsf{Top} \rightarrow \Ch$.
+Since it is a lax monoidal functor, we can use it to enrich $\Man$ over chain complexes.

-\quad Rename, for the rest of this section, $\sF$ (resp. $\sF_k$) as the category of $Ch_{\geq 0}$-enriched presheaves from $\sE$ (resp. $\sE_k$) to $Ch_{\geq 0}$ and define
+\quad Rename, for the rest of this section, $\PSh(\Man)$ (resp. $\PSh(\Dk)$) as the category of $\Ch$-enriched presheaves from $\Man$ (resp. $\Dk$) to $\Ch$ and define

-\quad The arguments of the previous sections show that $F \rightarrow \sT_{k}^{Ch}F$ is a homotopy $\sJ_k$-sheafification.
-It is also not hard to show that $\sF_k$ is $Ch_{\geq 0}$-equivalent to the category of right modules over $S_*P$, the chains of the framed little discs operad.
+\quad The arguments of the previous sections show that $F \rightarrow \sT_{k}^{\mathsf{Ch}}F$ is a homotopy $\sJ_k$-sheafification.
+It is also not hard to show that $\sF_k$ is $\Ch$-equivalent to the category of right modules over $S_*P$, the chains of the framed little discs operad.
 Hence,

-\quad In the particular case when $F$ is the (normalised) singular chains of Emb$(-,N)$ we obtain the following result, by the analyticity results in \cite{homology}. \begin{prop} Suppose $2 \, \textup{dim}(M) + 1 \leq \textup{dim}(N)$.
-Then there is a chain homotopy equivalence
+\quad In the particular case when $F$ is the (normalised) singular chains of $\emb(-,N)$ we obtain the following result, by the analyticity results in \cite{homology}. \begin{prop} Suppose $2 \, \textup{dim}(M) + 1 < \textup{dim}(N)$.
+The Taylor approximation gives a chain homotopy equivalence